Itsusinn/tuic/tuic-server/README.md

 [outbound]
 # If no default outbound rule is configured then the following default rule will be used
 # The name of the outbound will be used in ACL rules,
-# TODO: currently ONLY the 'default' outbound rule is used, others are ignored.
 [outbound.default]
 type = "direct"
 ip_mode = "auto"